juliancoleman/engineering/_posts/2017-09-27-models-not-schemas.md

         <p class="mdc-typography--body-1">
-          I'll be comparing why these two are often confused and how to not be so confused next time you're working on a project that this argument arises.
-Our first candidate is
+          I'll be comparing why these two are often confused and how to not be so confused next time you're working on a project where this argument arises.
+Our comparison will include
           <code>MongoDB</code>, versus <code>Joi</code> and
           <code>SQL</code>.
         </p>